Monopoles and Landau-Ginzburg Models III: A Gluing Theorem: Introduction

 \subsection{A Remark on the Gluing Theorem}

-Most results of this paper are based on the monopole Floer 2-functor in the Gluing Theorem \ref{T2.5}.
-In this subsection, we provide a conceptual reason to explain why the gluing formula has such a particularly simple form and how it fits into a broader context.
+Most results of this paper are based on the monopole Floer 2-functor in the Gluing Theorem \ref{T2.5}, and we give a short conceptual reason here to see why it has a particularly simple form and how this gluing result fits into the broader context of Landau-Ginzburg models.

-In the first paper \cite{Wang202}, the author constructed an infinite dimensional gauged Landau-Ginzburg model for any $T$-surface $\TSigma=(\Sigma,g_\Sigma,\lambda,\mu)$:
+In the first paper \cite{Wang202}, the author introduced an infinite dimensional gauged Landau-Ginzburg model for any $T$-surface $\TSigma=(\Sigma,g_\Sigma,\lambda,\mu)$:

 It is more appropriate to think of $\HM_*(\y)$ as an invariant of $Y$ relative to this Landau-Ginzburg model.
-To develop a gluing theory in general, one has to assign an $A_\infty$ category $\CA$ to $(M(\Sigma), W_\lambda, \CG(\Sigma))$ and upgrade the Floer homology of $\y$ as an $A_\infty$-module over $\CA$.
+To develop a gluing theory in general, one has to assign an $A_\infty$-category $\CA$ to $(M(\Sigma), W_\lambda, \CG(\Sigma))$ and upgrade the Floer homology of $\y$ as an $A_\infty$-module over $\CA$.
 By the work of Seidel \cite[Corollary 18.27]{S08}, we wish to construct a spectral sequence abutting to $\HM_*(\y_1\circ_h\y_2)$ with $E_1$ page equal to

-As remarked in \cite[Subsection 2.2]{Wang202}, in the special case \ref{star} that we have discussed so far, the $A_\infty$ category $\CA$ is supposed to be trivial: thimbles of different critical points of $W_\lambda$ are not supposed to intersect at all.
+In a finite dimensional framework, this spectral sequence has been reproved using the complex gradient flow equation in \cite{Wang22}, and a generalization to suitable infinite dimensional situations may come soon afterwards.
+However, in the special case \ref{star} that we have discussed so far, the $A_\infty$-category $\CA$ is expected to be trivial: the thimbles of different critical points of $W_\lambda$ are not supposed to intersect at all.
 This suggests that the spectral sequence collapses at $E_1$-page and the gluing formula is simply a tensor product.
+On the technical level, this allows us to take a shortcut in this paper by using Floer's excision argument, which bypasses the complicated general framework of \cite{Wang22}.

-The next interesting special case is when $\Sigma$ is connected and $\mu=0$.
-This may allow us to develop a gluing theorem for knot complements and recover the knot Floer homology $\HFK_*^-$ from our construction.
-Readers are referred to \cite[Subsection 1.5]{Wang20} for more heuristics on this direction.
+The next interesting case that we hope to investigate in the future is when $\Sigma$ is connected and $\mu=0$ in the geometric datum $\fd=(g_\Sigma,\lambda,\mu)$, which is also important for Gerig's program in contact topology.
+This may lead eventually to an analytic construction of the knot Floer homology $\HFK_*^-$ from our story.
+In this case, the gluing map \eqref{E1.1} constructed in this paper is identically zero, and the general framework of \cite{Wang22} will be indispensable.
+Readers are referred to \cite[Section 1.6]{Wang20} for more heuristics on this direction.

-\begin{remark} On the other hand, the Gluing Theorem \ref{T2.5} is subject to certain limitations.
-When $(Y_1,\omega_1)$ and $(Y_2,\omega_2)$ are glued along their common boundaries, the 2-forms $\omega_1$ and $\omega_2$ have to match within a neighborhood of the boundary.
-This imposes a non-trivial homological constraint on the way they are glued together. \end{remark}
+\begin{remark} We also note that the Gluing Theorem \ref{T2.5} is indeed subject to certain limitations.
+When $(Y_1,\omega_1)$ and $(Y_2,\omega_2)$ are glued along their common boundaries, the 2-forms $\omega_1$ and $\omega_2$ must match within a neighborhood of the boundary.
+This imposes a non-trivial homological constraint on the way they are glued. \end{remark}